-The Legal Support project focuses on providing capacity building & technical support to different stakeholders for implementation of the Mental Healthcare Act, 2017.
+The Legal Support provides capacity building & technical support to different stakeholders for implementation of the Mental Healthcare Act, 2017.

 Why Legal Support?